 Why?
 For several reasons: We beat ourselves up at the drop of hat – tearing down others in an effort to build ourselves.
 Many of us are stuck in old-school thinking.
 The world has changed.

-Strategy can still be as brilliant as Bernays’ but if new ways of execution are not adopted, they’ll never see the light of day.
+A strategy can still be as brilliant as Bernays’ but if new ways of execution are not adopted, they’ll never see the light of day.

 PR SEO: A Case in Point

-Not too long ago a very experienced and tenured PR pro looked me in the eye and said, “SEO is just key words.”
+Not too long ago a very experienced and tenured PR pro looked me in the eye and said, “SEO is just keywords.”

 Further, this futuristic thought isn’t far away, it’s applicable to the entire web, and it sounds almost exactly like the strategy the father of PR implemented for tobacco.

 I don’t like the word “own” it strikes me as Orwellian.
 But having managed both by committee and in leadership positions, I know that everyone is not an effective approach.
-Yes, companies should seek to maximize employee participation, encourage engagement and support those efforts with sound a social media policy.
+Yes, companies should seek to maximize employee participation, encourage engagement and support those efforts with a sound a social media policy.